-ITH is a mineral exploration company engaged in the acquisition and exploration of mineral properties.
-The Company currently holds or has the right to acquire interests in an advanced stage exploration project in Alaska referred to as the "Livengood Gold Project" or the "Project".
-The Company is in the process of optimizing the Livengood Gold Project as discussed below.
-The Company has not yet begun preparation for the extraction of mineralization from the deposit or reached commercial production.
-The Company has a 100% interest in its Livengood Gold Project, which as of August 26, 2016 (the date of last measure), has a mineral resource of 497 million measured tonnes at an average grade of 0.68 g/tonne (10.84 million ounces), 28 million indicated tonnes at an average grade of 0.69 g/tonne (0.62 million ounces) and 53 million inferred tonnes at an average grade of 0.66 g/tonne (1.1 million ounces).
-In 2017, the Company issued the results of a pre-feasibility study that was summarized in the April 2017 Report which converted a portion of the mineral resources at the Project into proven reserves of 378 million tonnes at an average grade of 0.71 g/tonne (8.62 million ounces) and probable reserves of 14 million tonnes at an average grade of 0.72 g/tonne (353,000 ounces) based on a gold price of \$1,250 per ounce.
-All work presently underway or planned by the Company is directed at preparing an updated pre-feasibility study to be released in a new NI 43-101 report for the Livengood Gold Project and maintaining necessary environmental baseline activities.
-A more complete description of the Livengood Gold Project and the current activities is set forth in Part I, Item 2 and Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations of this Annual Report on Form 10-K.
+ITH is a company engaged in the acquisition and development of mineral properties.
+The Company currently holds or has the right to acquire interests in a development stage project in Alaska referred to as the "Livengood Gold Project" or the "Project".
+The Company has not yet begun extraction of mineralization from the deposit or reached commercial production.
+The Company has a 100% interest in the Livengood Gold Project, which as of December 31, 2022, has a measured and indicated mineral resource of 704.5 million tonnes at an average grade of 0.60 g/tonne (13.62 million ounces).
+As reported in the Technical Report Summary (the "TRS") attached as Exhibit 96.1 to this Annual Report on Form 10-K, a portion of the mineral resources at the Project have been converted into proven and probable reserves of 430.1 million tonnes at an average grade of 0.65 g/tonne (9.0 million ounces) based on a gold price of \$1,680 per ounce.
+A more complete description of the Livengood Gold Project, including detailed presentation of resources and reserves, and the current activities is set forth in Part I, Item 2 and Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations of this Annual Report on Form 10-K.

-Since 2006, the Company has focused primarily on the acquisition and exploration of mineral properties in Alaska and Nevada by acquiring through staking, purchase, lease or option (primarily from AngloGold Ashanti (U.S.A.)
+Prior to 2008, the Company focused primarily on the acquisition and exploration of mineral properties in Alaska and Nevada by acquiring through staking, purchase, lease or option (primarily from AngloGold Ashanti (U.S.A.)
 Exploration Inc. ("AngloGold") in a transaction which closed on August 4, 2006) interests in a number of mineral properties in Alaska (Livengood Gold Project, Terra, LMS, BMP, Chisna, Coffee Dome, West Tanana, Gilles, West Pogo, Caribou, Blackshell and South Estelle) and Nevada (North Bullfrog and Painted Hills) that it believed had the potential to host large precious or base metal deposits.
 Since early 2008, the Company's primary focus has been the exploration and advancement of the Livengood Gold Project and the majority of its resources have been directed to that end.
-In August 2010, ITH undertook a corporate spin-out arrangement transaction whereby all of its mineral property interests other than the Project were transferred to Corvus and Corvus was spun out as an independent and separate public company.
+In August 2010, ITH undertook a corporate spin-out arrangement transaction whereby all of its mineral property interests other than the Project were spun out as an independent and separate company.
 Since the completion of that transaction, the sole mineral property held by the Company has been the Livengood Gold Project and the Company has focused exclusively on the ongoing exploration and potential development of the Livengood Gold Project.

-The head office and principal executive address of ITH is located at 1177 West Hastings Street, Suite 2300, Vancouver, British Columbia, Canada V6E 2K3, and its registered and records office is located at 745 Thurlow Street, Suite 2400, Vancouver, British Columbia, Canada V6E 0C5.
+The head office and principal executive address of ITH is located at 200 Granville Street, Suite 2710, Vancouver, British Columbia, Canada V6C 1S4, and its registered and records office is located at 745 Thurlow Street, Suite 2400, Vancouver, British Columbia, Canada V6E 0C5.